 Why are some initiatives evaluated and others are not?

 What are the benefits, challenges and opportunities of rapid evaluation?

 What are the priorities for commissioners when commissioning rapid evaluations?

 11.30am Morning refreshments and networking

-12.00pm Session 2: Insights from the NHS Vanguards and test beds
+12.00pm Session 2: Insights from the NHS vanguards - lessons for rapid evaluations

-What can we learn from national programmes about local v large scale rapid evaluations?
+What can we learn from national programmes about local vs large scale rapid evaluations?